English women’s soccer targets titles, player development

 But the English Football Association also has to think about long-term objectives and getting more girls to play the game from a young age.

-So in a new four-year strategy, “Inspiring Positive Change,” the FA is aiming for every girl aged between five and 11 to have equal access to football at their school or club.
+So in a new four-year strategy called “Inspiring Positive Change,” the FA is aiming for every girl aged from five to 11 to have equal access to football at their school or club.
 They also want to create more ways for aspiring players to access clubs.

 For the third season, England is home to Europe’s only fully professional women’s league, which is subsidized by the FA but is proving increasingly attractive to foreign broadcasters buying rights.